mariavidegain/Monte-Carlo-Portfolio-Wealth/README.md

 # Monte-Carlo-Portfolio-Wealth
-This notebook simulates the performance of a simple portfolio composed of equity (SPY), bonds (IEF), and a small allocation to cash (3m Tbill).
+This project simulates the performance of a simple portfolio composed of equity (SPY), bonds (IEF), and a small allocation to cash (3M T-Bill).
-The goal is to model possible future paths of portfolio value over time, understand the dispersion of outcomes, and estimate basic risk metrics.
+The goal is to model possible future portfolio paths, and estimate basic risk metrics.

-# Approach
-Monthly data is downloaded from Yahoo Finance (2005–2025) for SPY and IEF and from FRED database (2005-2025) for 3m Tbill.
+We start by downloading monthly price data for SPY and IEF from Yahoo Finance (2005–2025), and the 3M Treasury Bill rate from the FRED database.
 Monthly simple returns are calculated for each asset.
-The portfolio maintains fixed target weights of 60% equity, 35% bonds, and 5% cash, with monthly rebalancing.
+The portfolio keeps fixed target weights of 60% equity, 35% bonds, and 5% cash, with monthly rebalancing.

-Monthly expected returns and the covariance matrix are estimated using the historical data.
+We estimate monthly average returns and the covariance matrix from historical data.
-A **Monte Carlo simulation** then generates 10,000 possible 10-year (120-month) scenarios assuming returns follow a multivariate normal distribution.
-Each simulated path represents a potential evolution of portfolio wealth over time, starting from an initial value of 1.
+A Monte Carlo simulation then generates 10,000 different 10-year (120-month) paths, assuming returns follow a multivariate normal distribution.
+Each path represents a potential evolution of portfolio wealth over time, starting from an initial value of 1.

-The notebook visualizes a sample of 20 simulated wealth paths, the terminal-wealth distribution, and computes the median maximum drawdown and 1-year 95% VaR.
+The simulation shows:
+- 50 sample simulated portfolio paths
+- The terminal wealth distribution
+- The median maximum drawdown
+- The 1-year 95% Value-at-Risk (VaR)

-# Assumptions
+### Assumptions
-Monthly returns are assumed i.i.d. (independent and identically distributed) and jointly normal.
+- Monthly returns are i.i.d. and jointly normal.
-The portfolio is rebalanced monthly to maintain the target weights.
+- Portfolio is rebalanced monthly to maintain target weights.
-The cash return comes from the 3-month US Treasury Bill rate.
+- The cash return is based on the 3M US Treasury Bill rate.
-Returns are expressed as simple monthly percentages rather than log returns, since they’re easier to interpret and combine across assets, and the difference from log returns at a monthly frequency is practically negligible.
+- Returns are calculated as simple monthly percentages instead of log returns.
-The model excludes transaction costs, taxes, and fees.
+- Transaction costs, taxes, and fees are excluded.

-# Limitations
+### Limitations
-The normality assumption ignores fat tails, and extreme market moves.
+- Normality assumption ignores fat tails and extreme events.
-Correlation and volatility are assumed constant over time, which is unrealistic in stressed markets.
+- Correlation and volatility are assumed constant over time.
-The simulation doesn’t account for liquidity constraints or rebalancing costs.
+- Liquidity constraints and rebalancing costs are not considered.
-Interest rates, bond duration effects, and inflation aren’t modelled explicitly.
+- Interest rate and inflation dynamics are not explicitly modelled.